offen/analyticstxt/draft-ring-analyticstxt.md

 ## Motivation

-User tracking and the usage of analytics software on websites has become a widely employed routine, visibly and invisibly affecting the way the user facing internet works and behaves.
+User tracking and the utilization of analytics software on websites has become a widely employed routine, visibly and invisibly affecting the way the user facing internet works and behaves.
-Yet, there is no well-defined way of accessing information about what software is being used and what data it is collecting in a standardized way.
+Yet, there is no well-defined way of accessing information about what software is being used and what kind of data it is collecting in a standardized way.
 Legislation can only ever cover a subset of the range of existing technological implementations, creating incentives for software to find workarounds, thus allowing them to hide their presence from users.
 Automated audits are limited to aspects that are possible to detect in clients, but cannot disclose other important implementation details.